pablo-guelu/linkateca/README.md

 ## Considerations

-- All data of this extension is securely saved in the local storage of your machine using chrome's api.
-Therefore, removing the extension of uninstalling/update your browser might result in the lost of the data.
+- All data of this extension is securely saved in the local storage of your machine using Chrome's API.
+Therefore, removing the extension of uninstalling/updating your browser might result in the loss of the data.

 - As data is saved locally, no one but the person using your computer's browser has access to your collections data.